mutazn/Cyclic_trace_linux/README.md

 ```

 **Note:**
-1. Make sure to add the toleratoins if it is applicable for your case
+1. Make sure to add the toleratoins if it is applicable for your case.
-2. The scripts have static IPs and ports so make sure that these IPs and ports are corrects
+2. The script `trace_cyclic0.01.sh` has static IPs and ports so make sure that these IPs and ports are corrects.